-A mortise lock is a very strong, special locking system fitted to the inside of a
+A mortise lock is a very strong, special locking system fitted to the inside of a door.
+To use a mortise lock your door must be thick enough to accommodate it.

 #2 - Reasons to use a Mortise Lock?